strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 An indicator of whether the client has participated in a service contact, as represented by a code.

 :Domain:
   :1: Yes
   :2: No

+:Notes:
+  Service contacts are not restricted to in-person communication but can include telephone, video link or other forms of direct communication.

+  CODE 1: Yes

+    This code is to be used for service contacts between a specialised mental health service provider and the patient/client in whose clinical record the service contact would normally warrant a dated entry, where the patient/client is participating.

+  CODE 2: No

+    This code is to be used for service contacts between a specialised mental health service provider and a third party(ies) where the patient/client, in whose clinical record the service contact would normally warrant a dated entry, is not participating.

 Mental Health Service Contact Date
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Service Event date

 For Date fields, data must be recorded in compliance with the standard format used across the National Health Data Dictionary; specifically, dates must be of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

 NDIS participant
 ^^^^^^^^^^^^^^^^

 Is the client a participant in the National Disability Insurance Scheme?

 :Domain:
   :1: Yes
   :2: No

 No Show
 ^^^^^^^

 :Domain:
   :1: Yes
   :2: No

 Organisation Name
 ^^^^^^^^^^^^^^^^^

 The name of the organisation.

 Organisation Type
 ^^^^^^^^^^^^^^^^^

 The type of the organisation.

 To be defined